Galileo – European navigation satellite system (EUSPA - EU Agency for the Space Programme / YouTube)

 What is Galileo?

-Galileo is a global navigation satellite system (GNSS) built by the European Union and the only such system to remain under civilian control.
-Other comparable global systems are the American GPS, the Russian GLONASS and the Chinese BeiDou, all of which are managed by defence administrations.
+Galileo is a global navigation satellite system (GNSS) built by the European Union (EU) and the only such system under civilian control.
+Other global systems are the US GPS, the Russian GLONASS and the Chinese BeiDou, all of which are managed by defence administrations.

-A significant share of the services offered by the Galileo system are already available.
-Galileo’s open services (including open services and search-and-rescue services) are set to become fully available in the Full Operational Capability (FOC) phase, scheduled for launch in 2020.
-This will be followed by Full Operational Capability for public administration services and other specialised services, currently planned for 2023, with development work on the system set to continue beyond that date.
+A significant share of the services offered by the Galileo system have already been available since 2016.
+Galileo’s basic services are planned to become fully available in 2024.
+This will be followed by Full Operational Capability (FOC) declaration of the public regulated service and other special services in 2026.
+Development work on the system will continue beyond that date.

-Most recent devices, including consumer mobile phones and other smart devices, have built-in support for Galileo services.
-Certain other devices may require software updates to enable Galileo support.
+A majority of recent devices, including consumer mobile phones and other smart devices, have built-in support for Galileo basic services.
+Some other devices may require a software update to enable Galileo support.